Today begins a new year.

 Do you know what are two of the greatest unpredictables in life?
 Birth and death.
 Funny how these two extremes lie so far outside of our manipulative grasp, don’t you think?
 It reminds me of this scripture from the Bible…

 To everything there is a season, a time for every purpose under heaven: a time to be born, and a time to die… He has made everything beautiful in its time.
 Also He has put eternity in their hearts… (Ecclesiastes 3:1-2a, 11a)

-Our new son is 3 weeks old, and we celebrate his new life and the future the Lord has in store for him.
-On Christmas Eve, we planned to take him to meet his 89 year old great-grandfather.
-However, in the mystery of God’s timing, my grandfather passed away peacefully in the early morning hours of the 24th.
+Our new son is 3 weeks old, and we have been celebrating his new life and the future the Lord has in store for him.
+On Christmas Eve, we had planned to take him to meet his 89 year old great-grandfather.
+However, in the mystery of God’s timing, my grandfather passed away peacefully in the early morning hours of December 24th.
 Though they will not meet this side of heaven, I will tell my son about his great-grandfather and of his love for the Lord and his family.

 Our family has the greatest hope and joy knowing that my grandfather’s faith and confidence was not in himself or his family, but rather in the sacrifice of Jesus on the cross.*

 He believed that Jesus lived a sinless life and yet endured a horrific death and the wrath of His Father on our behalf.
 Why?
 Because our sin would otherwise separate us from God forever as we endured retribution for our faults.
 God can’t tolerate sin – He is holy – but He loved us so much that He chose to endure our well-deserved punishment rather than be separated from us forever.

 Because my grandfather gave his life up years ago to follow Christ – there was nothing that death could take from him.
 Oh, it certainly took his deteriorating earthly body from him, but now he is in the presence of God, unrestricted by this world’s flesh.
 This is true joy and peace!